 Summary: In this article you’ll learn about our top housing market predictions for 2020, and how economic factors like rising interest rates, stock market performance, population and job growth, politics and consumer debt, will impact the housing market.
-We’ll share seven predictions we expect in 2019 and how to plan accordingly.
+We’ll share predictions we expect in 2020 and how to plan accordingly.